 8. Promote the efforts of the arts community that make the greater Fairbanks area a more attractive place to live, work and visit by strengthening the partnership between business and the arts and cultural communities.

 Advocacy Focus: To advocate for a well-educated, well-trained and readily available skilled workforce in order to support the needs of Interior Alaska businesses.

 Points of Focus:

-- Review policy that impacts Alaska’s educational communities via high quality educational options from early childhood to post-secondary in public, private, homeschool, and higher education systems.
+1. Review policy that impacts Alaska’s educational communities from early childhood to post-secondary in public, private, homeschool, and higher education systems.

 - Promote workforce development through career and technical education support programs at the secondary and post-secondary level.

-- Advocate for UAF Career & Technical College programs.
+- Advocate for UAF Community & Technical College programs.

 - Promote an educated workforce through post-secondary education programs and/or credential training in high demand sectors as a key element of advancement for the Alaskan population.

-- Advocate for a systemic change in the timing of budgeted state support for Alaska school districts and post-secondary institutions intended to promote consistency of personnel and continuity of programs.
+3. Advocate for a systemic change in the timing of budgeted state and borough support for Alaska school districts and post-secondary institutions intended to promote consistency of personnel and continuity of programs.

-- Support the University of Alaska Fairbanks’ research and development endeavors via public-private partnership for the development of intellectual property; provide education and promote awareness related to the multiplier concept for funding to encourage investment.
+5. Support the University of Alaska Fairbanks’ research and development endeavors, including Center for Innovation, Commercialization, and Entrepreneurship, via public-private partnership for the development of intellectual property; provide education and promote awareness related to the multiplier concept for funding to encourage investment.